Average Settlement for a Rear-End Collision in Florida

 Many serious injuries may not be immediately apparent.
-Obtaining a complete medical evaluation may strengthen your rear-end collision settlement or help your attorney fight for a more favorable verdict at trial.
+Obtaining a complete medical evaluation may strengthen your Florida rear-end collision settlement or help your attorney fight for a more favorable verdict at trial.

 Whiplash is a soft tissue injury occurring when your head and neck are jostled back and forth in a collision.
 Whiplash symptoms may not appear until days after a car accident.

 However, the effects of a whiplash injury may last for months or years.
 Whiplash injuries impact many everyday activities and may sometimes make it difficult to work.

 A concussion occurs when the brain is bumped against your skull causing bruising of connective tissues.
 Like whiplash, concussions often have delayed symptoms and may cause severe issues if you fail to seek medical attention.

 Undiagnosed concussions may result in more severe and persistent symptoms that may also last months or years.

 Any injury to your spine should never be taken lightly.
 Spinal fractures slipped discs, and more significant spinal cord injuries cause substantial interruption to everyday activities.
 Spinal cord injuries can result in chronic pain that may be overcome only with long-term physical therapy.

 What Is an Average Settlement for a Rear-End Car Accident?

 An experienced personal injury attorney like Wendy Doyle-Palumbo knows that there is no average settlement value for a rear-end collision in Florida.